 The Oceanside Police Department is committed to providing superior service to the residents, businesses, and visitors of the City of Oceanside.
 Feedback from community members is essential to achieving that goal.
 While it is important to point out the things we need to improve, it is equally important to point out the things we do right.
 It is very rewarding to everyone in our department to know that people appreciate our hard work and dedication.
 Should you have any questions regarding this process, please contact the Oceanside Police Department at (760) 435-4900.

 This Unit is responsible for investigating allegations of misconduct involving any member of the Police Department.
-The Professional Standards Unit Sergeant has been trained on personnel investigations and disciplinary issues.
+The Professional Standards Unit staff have been trained on personnel investigations and disciplinary issues.
 The Internal Affairs investigative process is meant to provide a thorough and fair review of misconduct allegations.